Kawasaki disease is a condition that mainly affects children under the age of 5. It's also known as mucocutaneous lymph node syndrome.

-See your GP urgently, or call 111 if you can't speak to a GP, if your child has a persistent high temperature and 1 or more symptoms of Kawasaki disease.
+See a GP urgently, or call 111 if you can't speak to a GP, if your child has a persistent high temperature and 1 or more symptoms of Kawasaki disease.

-If your baby is less than 6 months old, it's even more important to see your GP or call 111 straight away.
+If your baby is less than 1 year old, it's even more important to see a GP or call 111 straight away.